 We need to scrape off the excess paint before we begin to paint with the brush.
 We should have poured our paint into a HANDy Paint Pail or similar container.
 We can use the edge of the pail to scrape off the excess paint.
 Scraping excess paint against the rim of the paint can may introduce dried paint chunks and debris into our paint supply.
 That said, I don’t follow my own suggestion here.
 I scrape my paintbrush against the paint can!

-Don’t lay the brush flat if you need to grab a glass of water or take a quick “potty break”.
-Laying the brush flat increases the chances the paint in the bristles could wick up into the ferrule.
-Instead stand the brush upright.
+We shouldn’t lay the brush flat if we need to grab a glass of water or take a quick potty break.
+Laying the brush flat increases the chances that the paint in the bristles could wick up into the ferrule.
+Instead, stand the brush upright.
 Again, the HANDy Paint Pail is a great option for this.
 It has a magnet inside the cup which holds the brush upright.

-Most often we’ll be painting with water-based latex paint, so I’ve geared this paintbrush cleaning procedure for cleaning a paintbrush used for painting latex paint.
+Many times we’ll be painting with water-based latex paint, so I’ve geared this paintbrush cleaning procedure for cleaning a paint brush used for painting latex paint.

-The second step to cleaning our paintbrush is soap.
-I like to use original Dawn Dish Soap to clean my brushes.
-You know, the Dawn they use to rescue wildlife from oil spills.
-If it’s good enough for animals it’s good enough for my paintbrushes.
+The best way to clean paint brushes is with original Dawn Dish Soap.
+You know, the Dawn dish soap they use to rescue wildlife from oil spills.
+If it’s good enough for animals it’s good enough for my paint brushes.

 I add a couple drops of Dawn to the brush and massage the soap into the bristles.
 I start near the ferrule and work my way towards the ends of the bristles.
 Again, we’ll flex and pounce the paintbrush against the bottom of the sink allowing the hot water to flood the bristles.

-Now that our paintbrush is totally clean it’s time to prep the brush for storage.
+Now that our paint brush is totally clean it’s time to prep the brush for storage.
 First, we’ll flick the brush into the sink to remove any remaining water.
-Next, don’t put away that painter’s comb just yet.
-Use the comb to straighten any stray bristles.
+Don’t put away that painter’s comb just yet.
+We’ll use the comb to straighten any stray bristles.

-I like to wrap my paintbrushes in paper towel to maintain the shape of the freshly combed brush.
-The paper towel prevents those pesky bristles on the outside edge from “winging out”.
-Plus, the paper towel prevents dust from accumulating on the brush while it’s in storage.
+Storing paint brushes in the original wrapper or paper towel helps to maintain the shape of the freshly combed brush.
+The paper towel prevents those pesky bristles on the outside edge from winging out.
+Plus, wrapping the paint brush prevents dust from collecting on the brush while it’s in storage.
 Once our brush is wrapped we can hang it to dry until our next project.

 There might be a time while we’re painting when we need to take an extended break.
 If we’re using latex paint we can wrap our brush in plastic wrap and store it in the fridge.
 The plastic wrap and cool temp slows the paint drying process.